-This hit and miss approach is only required to the rear extension beyond the existing building.
+Thw hit and miss approach is only required to the rear extension beyond the existing building.
 This area is beyond the rear of the neighbours buildings, hence there is no risk of undermining the neighbours property.
-Works to the rear elevation of the new gardens will be completed by battering back the ground as necessary.
+Works to the rear to form the new gardens will be completed by battering back the ground as necessary.